Exhibitor Rules & Regulations

 • Electrical/lighting truss or other support truss may be higher than the 20' maximum height, but may not exceed the booth's floor dimensions, and may not display any logo or other design elements.

-Any booth that deviates from the above guidelines must submit drawings for review to the Director of Exhibitor Operations no later than August 30, 2024.
+Any booth that deviates from the above guidelines must submit drawings to expoinfo@wef.org - 2026 Deadline Coming Soon.

 Additional Line of Sight Guidelines